 Tours: Drive/Walk around for free, or join a tour May – September at 11:00am and 1:30pm

 Address: 1340 S 4th St, Louisville, KY 40208

 Cave Hill Cemetery

-Not your typical tourist destination, but trust me you’ll want to visit this historic Victorian-style cemetery rich in history.
-Developed in 1846, Cave Hill was created in the popular garden-form with winding paths, graves across hill tops as well as lakes and ponds.
+Not your typical tourist destination, but trust me this historic Victorian-style cemetery is rich in history and is one of the best cemeteries to visit in the US.
+Developed in 1846, Cave Hill Cemetery was created in the popular garden-form with winding paths, graves across hill tops as well as lakes and ponds.